kamwoh/DeepIPR/README.md

 ## How to run

-For compability issue, please run the code using `python 3.6` and `pytorch 1.2`
+For compability issue, please run the code using `python 3.6` and `pytorch 1.2`.
+Also, please see `requirements.txt` or `Dockerfile` to check out the environment.

 If you wish to use a real image as the passport, please ensure that you have a pre-trained model before training the passport layer.